Grad students Hassan Akbari and Bahar Khalighinejad Were Featured in NVIDIA's Top 5 Stories of the Week

 Schematic of the speech reconstruction method.
 (A) Subjects listened to natural speech sentences.
 The population of evoked neural activity in the auditory cortex of the listener was then used to reconstruct the speech stimulus.
 The responsive electrodes in an example subject are shown in red.
 High and low frequency bands were extracted from the neural data.
 Two types of regression models and two types of speech representations were used, resulting in four combinations: linear regression to auditory spectrogram (light blue), linear regression to vocoder (dark blue), DNN to auditory spectrogram, and DNN to vocoder (dark red).
 (B) The input to all models was a 300 ms sliding window containing both low frequency (LF) and the high-gamma envelope (HG).
 The DNN architecture consists of two modules: feature extraction and feature summation networks.
 Feature extraction for auditory spectrogram reconstruction was a fully connected neural network (FCN).
 For vocoder reconstruction, the feature extraction network consisted of an FCN concatenated with a locally connected network (LCN).
 The feature summation network is a two-layer fully connected neural network (FCN).
 (C) Vocoder parameters consist of spectral envelope, fundamental frequency (f0), voicing, and aperiodicity (total of 516 parameters).
 An autoencoder with a bottleneck layer was used to reduce the 516 vocoder parameters to 256.
 The bottleneck features were then used as the target of reconstruction algorithms.
 The vocoder parameters were calculated from the reconstructed bottleneck features using the decoder part of the autoencoder network.
 Source: Scientific Reports/Columbia University

-Here is an example of the computer generated sounds:
+Visit Nvidia Developer News Center to listen to an example of the computer generated sounds.

 The paper is titled “Towards reconstructing intelligible speech from the human auditory cortex and the code for performing phoneme analysis, and reconstructing the auditory spectrogram are available on the researcher’s page.